What is Lean Protein? Benefits and Sources of Lean Protein

 What is Lean Protein – Overview

 Protein is the building block that develops your body and nurtures its cells.
-The human body requires essential macronutrients like protein to fully grow and function effectively.
+The human body requires essential macronutrients like protein to grow and function fully.
 Macronutrients like protein, fat, and carbohydrates help your body produce energy.
-Hence, your body needs them in large amounts to beat fatigue and exhaustion.
+Hence, your body needs them to beat fatigue and exhaustion.

 You can find protein in every part of your body.
-Your bones, muscles, skin, hair, etc are made up of protein.
+Your bones, muscles, skin, hair, etc comprise protein.
 Your hormones, enzymes, and a healthy immune system are all built with the help of protein.
 So, if you need the energy to lift that heavy sofa set in your home or run a marathon, you know what you need — protein.

 What is Lean Protein?

-Traditionally popular protein sources contain a high percentage of fat which can pose health challenges and act as a deterrent if you are trying to lose weight.
+Traditionally, popular protein sources contain a high percentage of fat, which can pose health challenges and act as a deterrent if you are trying to lose weight.
 Enter lean protein.
-To simply explain, lean protein is essentially a high protein with low values of fat and calories.
+To explain, lean protein is essentially a high protein with low values of fat and calories.

-Lean protein helps you feel full for a long duration and kills those little hunger pangs.
-Since it has a low percentage of fat, it can potentially save you from cardiovascular disease.
+Lean protein helps you feel full and kills those little hunger pangs.
+Since it has a low-fat percentage, it can save you from cardiovascular disease.

 What is Considered Lean?

-In terms of health, the word lean is defined as something that contains little fat or is non-fatty.
+Regarding health, lean is defined as something that contains little fat or is non-fatty.

 According to USDA, a lean protein has less than 10 grams of total fat, 4.5 grams of saturated fats, and fewer than 95 milligrams of cholesterol in a 3.5-ounce portion.
 A simple way to define lean protein is a protein source with up to 3 grams of fat per ounce.
 It also tends to have fewer calories per serving.